tm-pe2/ad-website/README.md

 To add your route, add a new object in the array for example:

-`{path: 'component-name', component: NewComponent}`
+`{path: 'new', component: NewComponent}`

 If you are using vscode, the component will be automatically imported, if not at the top of the file you will have to add:

-`import { NewComponent } from './component-name/new.component';`
+`import { NewComponent } from './new/new.component';`

-Run `ng serve` to start the local web server and browse to `localhost:4200` Adding your route to the end of this like: `localhost:4200/component-name` will browse to your new page This page will display `component-name works!` if you did everything correctly, you can now start creating your page in this component!
+Run `ng serve` to start the local web server and browse to `localhost:4200` Adding your route to the end of this like: `localhost:4200/new` will browse to your new page This page will display `new works!` if you did everything correctly, you can now start creating your page in this component!